mingus-sessions/nsmls/README.md

 Please sent a patch if you think a NSM client should be added to the nsm_clients list.

-The nsm_star_clients list is short for a reason.
+The nsm_star_clients list in src/config/config.def.py is short for a reason.
 Missing NSM keys in desktop files should be fixed by upstream developers, in meantime users should edit their custom config.def.py file.

 To keep things simple, tools that are designed specifically for other GUIs are blocked by default.
 Users can enable them in their own config if they prefer.